Breast Implant Options for Breast Implant Surgery

 What type of breast implant feel more natural?

 The best breast implants to get natural-feeling breasts are silicone implants.
+Anatomical (teardrop) implants are often a little softer than their smooth counterparts.

 Is getting breast implants worth it?